KabukiStarship/KabukiToolkit/projects/seam_6/kabuki_cards_client/readme.md

-# _id Module
+# Kabuki Cards Client

-This library identification tools for working with entities.
+This is a stub for a GUI client for Kabuki Cards (@see seam_3).

 ## Author